IQSS/dataverse/doc/sphinx-guides/source/container/dev-usage.rst

 Check that you can log in to http://localhost:8080 using user ``dataverseAdmin`` and password ``admin1``.

 You can also access the Payara Admin Console if needed, which is available at http://localhost:4848.
 To log in, use user ``admin`` and password ``admin``.
+As a reminder, the application container is for development use only, so we are exposing the admin console for testing purposes.
+In a production environment, it may be more convenient to leave this console unopened.

 Note that data is persisted in ``./docker-dev-volumes`` in the root of the Git repo.
 For a clean start, you should remove this directory before running the ``mvn`` commands above.